seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Do you hear aught, sir, of a battle toward?

 **Gentleman**
-Most sure and vulgar: every one hears that,
+Most sure and vulgar: everyone hears that,
-Which can distinguish sound.
+Which can distinguish sound. /

 **EDGAR**
+/ But, by your favor,
 How near's the other army?

 **Gentleman**